graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/targeting_tf2.rst

 ``tf.while_loop`` for you.

-For example, the code below creates a custom training loop using an on-device loop to train a simple model:
+For example, the code below creates a custom training loop using an on-device loop to train a simple model.
+It uses the syntactical shorthand for infeed creation and defines an iterator over the outfeed, as described in :numref:`infeed-simplification`.

 .. literalinclude:: targeting_tf2_example3.py
   :language: python